 The Baltimore Convention Center hosts the American Craft Council Baltimore Show in late February.
-In May, the Maryland House and Garden Pilgrimage opens homes and gardens in the Baltimore area and around the state for public viewing to raise funds for each participating county's designated projects.
+In late April and May, the Maryland House and Garden Pilgrimage opens homes and gardens in the Baltimore area and around the state for public viewing to raise funds for each participating county's designated projects.

 Baltimore's biggest event, the Preakness Celebration , takes place during mid-May and culminates in the running of the Preakness Stakes , the second race in Thoroughbred racing's Triple Crown, at Pimlico Race Course.
 The celebration includes a 5K run, concerts, children's activities and a hot air balloon festival and other fun things to do with friends and family.

 Six ethnic folk festivals take place at various city locations during the summer and fall.
 Each festival celebrates history, cultural traditions, cuisine, music and dance, and the festivities include live entertainment, children's activities, storytelling and other events.
-The St. Nicholas Greek Folk Festival kicks off the season in early June, followed by LatinoFest in late June and the African-American Festival in early July.
+The St. Nicholas Greek Folk Festival kicks off the season in early June, followed by LatinoFest in late June and the African-American Festival in August.
 The Baltimore Washington One Caribbean Carnival in is held in mid-July.
 The Ukrainian Festival is held in early September, and the season ends with the Russian Festival in mid-October.

 HonFest , a signature Charm City event, had modest beginnings as a “Baltimore's Best Hon” competition (“hon,” short for honey, is an oft-heard term of endearment), but it's grown into a celebration that encapsulates the city's heart and its frequently wacky, '60s-inspired pop culture aesthetic.
 The second weekend in June brings a parade of beehive-coiffed, leopard print-outfitted, sunglass-wearing “hons” who parade down four blocks of 36th Street in the Hampden neighborhood.
 Singing, dancing, food, a “Bawlmerese” contest and unparalleled people-watching are all part of the fun.